awazevr/mfe-deploy-action/README.md

-# mfe-deploy-pprd-action
+# mfe-deploy-action
 This is a GitHub Action meant to be used as a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) within an existing workflow.
-This action encapsulates setting up a downloads the artifacts from the build process and publishes to S3 in one step.
+This action encapsulates the steps necessary to deploy an Awaze MFE.

 The action encapsulates the following other actions: